dcbaker/rpm-version/README.md

 ## Why?

-Because in build system land it turns out that you need this sort of stuff, a lot.
+Because in low level tooling like build systems and dependency managers this is a common problem.

 ## What's the status?